 Educational Review Systems is also approved for nursing continuing education by the state of California, the state of Florida and the District of Columbia.

 Educational Review Systems is accredited by the Accreditation Council for Pharmacy Education (ACPE) as a provider of continuing pharmacy education.
-This program is approved for 6.25 hours (0.625 CEUs) of continuing pharmacy education credit.
-Proof of participation will be posted to your NABP CPE profile within 4 to 6 weeks to participants who have successfully completed the post-test.
+This program is approved for 7 hours (0.7 CEUs) of continuing pharmacy education credit.
+Proof of participation will be posted to your NABP CPE profile within 4 to 6 weeks to participants who have successfully completed the posttest.
 Participants must participate in the entire presentation and complete the course evaluation to receive continuing pharmacy education credit.